mrjoh3/c3/README.md

 Warning
 -------

 This package is under active development and will definitely change.
 All attempts will be made to maintain the functionality and methods demonstrated in this document.
-Documentation is currently a work in progress.

 Any suggestions, advice or requests are welcome.
 For any bugs (there will be bugs) please submit an [issue](https://github.com/mrjoh3/c3/issues).